 Oil-rich Venezuela has been plunged into political and economic turmoil as petroleum prices plummet, nationalized farms and factories halt production and corruption runs rampant.
 More than three months of street protests have left at least 93 people dead.

 Maduro has called for the election of the special assembly to rewrite the country's 1999 constitution.
-Opposition members fear any branch of government that doesn't fall in line with Maduro will be left powerless, creating a single-party, authoritarian state along the lines of the system in Cuba, a close Maduro ally.
+Opposition members fear it will create a single-party, authoritarian state along the lines of the system in Cuba, a close Maduro ally.

-A coalition of opposition parties organized a symbolic vote against the assembly on Sunday that it said garnered more than 7.5 million votes, a number that could not be independently confirmed.
-The United States, European Union, Germany, Brazil, Canada and Mexico are among countries that have called for the constitutional rewrite to be canceled.
+A coalition of opposition parties said it garnered more than 7.5 million votes in a symbolic national vote against the assembly on Sunday, though the number couldn't be independently confirmed.
+The European Union, Germany, Brazil, Canada and Mexico also have called for the constitutional rewrite to be canceled.

 WHAT IS TRUMP THREATENING?

 President Donald Trump said in a statement Monday that "the United States will not stand by as Venezuela crumbles.
 If the Maduro regime imposes its Constituent Assembly on July 30, the United States will take strong and swift economic actions."

 A senior administration official, speaking on condition of anonymity, said in a briefing for reporters Tuesday that "the President told us to consider all options, so options are on the table" but declined to provide any details.

 Sen. Marco Rubio, who has worked with the Trump administration on Latin American issues, has indicated on Twitter that the U.S. could act against Diosdado Cabello, the powerful vice president of Venezuela's ruling party.
 Rubio and other U.S. officials accuse him of involvement in drug trafficking.
 Cabello denies the charge.